KanChaiShaoXia/nextjs-tagger/README.md

 [![npm version](https://badge.fury.io/js/nextjs-tagger.svg)](https://badge.fury.io/js/nextjs-tagger)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A lightweight Babel plugin that automatically adds debug attributes to HTML elements in Next.js projects for easier AI-assisted development.
+A lightweight plugin that automatically adds debug attributes to HTML elements in Next.js projects for easier AI-assisted development. **Now with full `next/font` support!**

 Perfect for AI coding assistants, code navigation, and debugging!
 When you click on an element in the browser, you can quickly tell an AI exactly which file and line to modify.